 Things changed when my Father died.
 He was an alcoholic and it was such a traumatic time.
 I turned from God.
 I hardened my heart.
 I felt God was cruel to take both my parents and leave me with a step-mom who did not want me.

 What I did not see was that the further I got from God, the harder my life became.
 I handled things on my own.
 I needed nothing from anyone and that included God.
 The decisions I made were self-centered and destructive.
 I was unforgiving and judgmental.

 Accepting God’s Help

-During my first marriage I lost both my grandmothers, and my step-father.
+During my first marriage, I lost both my grandmothers and my step-father.
 Then my mother-in-law got cancer.
 I finally turned to God.
 I asked for nothing, knowing I probably would not have my prayers answered.
 I found comfort from the community of my neighborhood church, the worship music, and the message.
-I continued to guard my heart from God, not realizing I had already lost the battle.
+I continued to guard my heart against God, not realizing I had already lost the battle.